×

 Key Market Trends & Highlights

-The US blood screening market is experiencing a transformative shift driven by technological advancements and increasing demand for safety protocols.
+The US blood screening market is poised for growth driven by technological advancements and increasing public awareness.

-• Technological advancements in testing methods are enhancing the accuracy and efficiency of blood screening processes.
+• Technological advancements in screening methods are enhancing the accuracy and efficiency of blood tests.

 Market Size & Forecast